 It takes more than a home to break the cycle of homelessness.
-Which is why, in celebration of 40 years of preventing homelessness in Reading, we are expanding our services and opening a centre so people who are homeless or at risk of losing their home can learn new skills, build confidence and get back into work.
+Which is why we have expanded our services and opened a new centre – called Launchpad 135 – so people who are homeless or at risk of losing their home can learn new skills, build confidence and get back into work.

-Our new facility is just ten minutes’ walk from Launchpad’s town centre offices, and we are currently refurbishing it – thanks to the incredible support from our local community who helped raised £80,000 for the renovations that will get this crucial service off the ground.
+Launchpad 135 is just ten minutes’ walk from Launchpad’s town centre offices and has completely renovated in 2020, thanks to the incredible support from our local community who helped raised £80,000.

-When the centre opens in Autumn 2020, it will boast the following bespoke facilities for vulnerable people in Reading:
+The centre now boasts the following bespoke facilities for vulnerable people in Reading:

 Plans and the renovation progress

-The building has needed a complete overhaul in terms of heating and electrics, as well as the installation of a suspended ceiling.
-There are now fitted doors and windows, and the training kitchen, laundry and workshop are being installed.
+Previously owned by a plumbers merchant, the building needed lots of work to make it suitable for our client’s needs – including a complete overhaul in terms of heating and electrics and the installation of a suspended ceiling.
+Our teams have fitted new doors and windows, and installed a training kitchen, laundry and hair salon, and a workshop.

 There’s also a large space for group activities such as yoga, art and IT skills, and separate rooms for counselling.
 Work has been carried out on repairing some brickwork to the front of the building, and it’s been completed painted and decorated in a neutral palette.

 Here’s a first look at our plans for Launchpad 135 from January 2020, and more photos from the renovations: